 Waitangi Park, Wellington

-The festival brings together the best of local cuisines, matched with local wineries and breweries that reflect the best of summer – sun, outdoors, fine wine, delicious food, great music and fun with friends.
+The festival brings together the best of local cuisines, matched with local wineries and breweries that reflect the best of summer – sun, outdoors, fine wine, delicious food, great music, and fun with friends.

-All food menus will be limited to a maximum price of $8.00, please see the individual vendor menus on their listings for what will be on offer (GF, DF, V available).
+Please see the individual vendor menus on their listings for what will be on offer (GF, DF, V available).

 This is your payment system for the festival, and will be loaded with any currency you’ve pre-purchased with your ticket, or that you top up at the festival.

-Please note all bags are subject to inspection at any point during the event.
+Please note all bags are subject to inspection at any point during the festival.
 Bottles, cans, glass, food, drink, alcohol, illicit drugs, illegal substances, fireworks, explosives or anything that can be used as a weapon cannot be brought into the festival.

 This year, you can pre-purchase $30 festival currency with your ticket, and this will save you the onsite $2 activation fee.

-Wrist Bands can be loaded with as many dollars as you prefer (one-off activation fee of $2 will be charged).
+Wristbands can be loaded with as many dollars as you prefer (one-off activation fee of $2 will be charged).